TheShermanTanker/pypy/pypy/doc/project-ideas.rst

 NumPy rebooted
 --------------

-Our cpyext C-API compatiblity layer can now run upstream NumPy unmodified.
-We need to refactor the way `NumPy adds docstrings`_.

 .. _`NumPy adds docstrings`: https://github.com/numpy/numpy/issues/10167

 We also are looking for help in how to hijack NumPy dtype conversion and